News

 This Saturday, Nov 15, join Riverkeeper and NATURE Lab along with our community science volunteers, fellows, family and friends to celebrate the 6th season of Water Justice Lab.
 Activities include researcher and youth fellow presentations and a community meal followed by a film screening of "The Story of Plastic" and panel.
 Open House: 3319 6th Ave, Troy; Screening: 3361 6th Ave, Troy

-On Wed, Nov 5, at 6 PM in JROWL 3W13, come learn about majors & minors in Environmental Science and Geology (field trips! hands-on research! diverse career paths!) and enjoy a slice of pizza, too!
+Learn about majors & minors in Environmental Science and Geology at RPI (field trips! hands-on research! diverse career paths!).
 Meet faculty and students, ask questions, and find out how Earth and Environmental Sciences can complement your academic path.
-RSVP to ees@rpi.edu
+Contact ees@rpi.edu

 The Earth and Environmental Sciences Department is seeking graduate student applications.
 We have a rich geology, environmental science, and astrobiology program, as well as data science and geoinformatics.
 Applications submitted after the RPI deadline will still be considered - Follow this link to apply: https://admissions.rpi.edu/graduate/masters-and-phd-applicants